Frix-x/klippain-shaketune/README.md

 > **Note**:
 >
-> KISSY is part of the [Klippain](https://github.com/Frix-x/klippain) ecosystem.
+> This module is part of the [Klippain](https://github.com/Frix-x/klippain) ecosystem.
 If you already have a full Klippain installation on your machine, no additional installation is required for you!

 If needed, refer to [my IS graphs documentation](./docs/input_shaper.md) for tips on interpreting the generated graphs.